 Not minor if: The error did result in an increase in the dose to the worker or public that exceeded 10 CFR 70.61 (b) performance requirement.
 The licensee was required to establish IROFS to reduce the likelihood from unlikely to highly unlikely.

-Example c: During a review of IROFS calibration records, the inspector identified that the licensee failed to perform instrument calibration at the frequency established in the ISA.
+Example 7c: During a review of IROFS calibration records, the inspector identified that the licensee failed to perform instrument calibration at the frequency established in the ISA.

 The violation: The licensee failed to perform instrument calibration at the frequency established in the ISA.
 10 CFR 70.62 requires the licensee to implement management measures (work control system) to ensure that IROFS are designed, implemented, and maintained to ensure they are available and reliable to perform their safety function when needed.